India evacuates diplomats, security personnel from Kandahar as Taliban captures new areas | Law-Order

 India has been supporting a national peace and reconciliation process which is Afghan-led, Afghan-owned and Afghan-controlled.

-In March, Afghan Foreign Minister Mohammad Haneef Atmar visited India during which Jaishankar conveyed to him India's long-term commitment towards a peaceful, sovereign and stable Afghanistan.
+In March, Afghan Foreign Minister Mohammad Haneef Atmar visited India during which External Affairs Minister S Jaishankar conveyed to him India's long-term commitment towards a peaceful, sovereign and stable Afghanistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)